-CloudJumper Partners with IT Consultancy Crayon
+CloudJumper Partners With IT Consultancy Crayon

 “Crayon’s deep experience in all aspects of the digitalization journey helps ensure the success of the new partnership.
 We are pleased to combine CloudJumper’s advanced platform with Crayon’s unique SAM to Cloud Consultancy Services as companies take the next step in digital transformation with their move to Windows Virtual Desktop,” said Alex Picchietti, global director of cloud services for Crayon.
 “The wealth of expertise from both companies will support organizations making this important move to improve productivity and operational efficiency.”

->CloudJumper Adds Two More Channel Executives
+> CloudJumper Adds Two More Channel Executives

->CloudJumper Names Microsoft Veteran to Run Sales
+> CloudJumper Names Microsoft Veteran to Run Sales